Professor of Computer Science McCulloch

 Students double majoring in mathematics and computer science are limited to 17 courses within the department among those counted toward the 34 units required for graduation.

-Students wishing to concentrate in computer science should contact Professors McCulloch or Wiebe.
-Those wishing to concentrate in statistics should see Professor Linder.
-Those wishing to concentrate in secondary education should contact the department, and those wishing to prepare for graduate study in mathematics should contact Professors Jackson, Nunemacher, Schwartz, or Pyzza.
+Students wishing to concentrate in computer science should contact Professor McCulloch.
+Those wishing to concentrate in mathematics should contact Professor Jackson.
+Those wishing to concentrate in statistics should contact Professor Linder.
+Those wishing to concentrate in secondary education should contact the Chair of the department.

 Courses for Non-Majors